The code of ethics

 1) The General Secretariat shall fulfil a methodological, interpretative, monitoring and advisory role in respect of the Bank Board, the Committee and organisational units as regards the rules set out in the Code.
 The General Secretariat shall fulfil an informal methodological and interpretative role in respect of individual employees in relation to the Code and the Committee’s activities.
 The Secretary shall refer complex or serious cases to the Committee.

-2) The General Secretariat shall manage the Register in cooperation with the Human Resources Department and monitor or enforce, in cooperation with superiors, compliance with the information duties related to the Register.
+2) The General Secretariat shall manage the Register in cooperation with the Human Resources Division and monitor or enforce, in cooperation with superiors, compliance with the information duties related to the Register.
 If a notification made by an employee or other information about the employee in the Register gives rise to the risk of conflicts of interest to which the CNB should respond, the Secretary shall refer the matter to the Committee.

 3) The General Secretariat shall lay down in a methodology sheet the requisite and form of the affidavits pursuant to Articles 11(7) and 13(2)(f), the notification pursuant to Articles 23 and 24a and compliance with other information duties pursuant to the Code.
-The General Secretariat shall, in cooperation with the Human Resources Department, also modify the procedure in the methodology sheet for submitting an application for the consent of the Bank Board pursuant to Articles 11(1) and (2) and 13(1).
+The General Secretariat shall, in cooperation with the Human Resources Division, also modify the procedure in the methodological sheet for submitting an application for the consent of the Bank Board pursuant to Articles 11(1) and (2) and 13(1).

 PART FIVE